 Room For Good Stuff

 The knock-on effect of simplifying and decluttering your life gives you space to create boundaries in your relationships.
 What I mean here is: the journey of decluttering your space is a process of assessing what you need, what serves you and what you love.
-You will find, that this will overflow onto your relationships, you will begin to identify the relationships that are no longer serving you, that you have been holding onto and you will also begin to identify the relationships that are of value to you.
-I know, it's a bit of a leap here, but I think you get what I mean.
-Having the space and reduced stress levels can enable you to better assess your relationships and being able to say 'no', really helps you to have more time for things that you enjoy and be with people that you love.
+You will find that this will overflow onto your relationships; you will begin to identify the relationships that are no longer serving you that you have been holding onto.
+You will also begin to identify the relationships that are of value to you.
+I know it’s a bit of a leap here, but I think you get what I mean.
+Having space and reduced stress levels can enable you to better assess your relationships, and being able to say ‘no’ really helps you have more time for things you enjoy and be with people you love.

 Decluttering Saves Money

-When I started decluttering, I began to notice how many multiples of things I owned, I literally had thousands of staples, for my four staplers.
-Obviously I did not have a proper inventory of items in my home, or I just didn't know where they were and I kept on buying a new one when I had to.
-What I learned, is that I had been so caught up in what was happening in my life, that I was unable to have a proper grasp of what I already owned.
+When I started decluttering, I noticed how many multiples of things I owned; I literally had thousands of staples for my four staplers.
+Obviously, I did not have a proper inventory of items in my home, or I didn’t know where they were, and I kept buying a new one when I had to.
+I learned that I had been so caught up in what was happening in my life that I was unable to have a proper grasp of what I already owned.

-Decluttering allows you to understand what you have and what you need and this may not have a direct affect on your overall health.
-However, what it can do is reduce money stress and allow you more funds to invest in your health financially, or take a nice big relaxing holiday.
+Decluttering allows you to understand what you have and what you need, which may not directly affect your overall health.
+However, it can reduce money stress and allow you more funds to invest in your health financially or take a nice big relaxing holiday.